Sorelianism: Individualism and myth

-Sorel believed there to be a close relation between conflict and freedom.
-Inspired by liberal institutions and the pluralist writings of William James, Sorel denounced imitation of the military corps, extolling a warrior-individualism which he compared to the "American spirit", "animated with the spirit of liberty."
-He opposed the "splendid isolation" of totalitarian movements connecting all activities to party fronts.

-Sorel considers the myth of the general strike a social basis for authority providing coherence to syndicalism.
-Against Nietzsche's Superman he compares the general strike with the "apocalyptic myths" or "Yankee Protestantism" of the practical, individualistic American settler ready for any venture.
-He considered that neither the former nor the latter impinge upon the freedom of the individual.
+Sorel considered the myth of the general strike a social basis for authority providing coherence to syndicalism.
+He believed there to be a close relation between conflict and freedom.
+He opposed what he described as the "splendid isolation" of totalitarian movements connecting all activities to party fronts.
+Against Nietzsche's Übermensch, he compared the general strike with what he called the "apocalyptic myths", or "Yankee Protestantism", of the practical, individualistic American settler ready for any venture, with neither impinging on the freedom of the individual.

-Against the idea of centralized Imperium he espouses a Proudhonian balance and devotion to the weak based on family love, which he believed needed to be part of the warrior ethic.
+Inspired by liberal institutions and the pluralist writings of William James, he denounced imitation of the military corps, extolling a warrior-individualism comparable to the "American spirit", "animated with the spirit of liberty".
+Against the idea of centralized imperium, he espouses a Proudhonian balance and devotion to the weak based on family love, which he believed needed to be part of the warrior ethic.
 Combined with an ethic of labour, it was this that would enable freedom.

-Class conflict and class rejuvenation
+Class conflict and rejuvenation

 Sorel advocated the separation of groups in society, including support of the syndicalist model of a society where the proletarian workers would be autonomous and separate from bourgeois industrialists.
-Sorel refused the idea of negotiation between the classes during the period of struggle between the proletariat against the bourgeoisie.
-However, Sorel believed that it was the proletariat's task to awaken the bourgeoisie from intellectual stupor to recover its morality, "productive energy", and "feeling of its own dignity" that Sorel claimed had been lost because of democratic ideals.
+He refused class collaboration, or the idea of a negotiation between the classes during the period of struggle between the proletariat against the bourgeoisie.
+At the same time, he believed that it was the proletariat's task to awaken the bourgeoisie from intellectual stupor to recover its morality and what he said was its "productive energy", as well as the "feeling of its own dignity" that Sorel stated to have been lost because of democratic ideals.
 Hence, Sorel believed that class conflict would in the end result in the rejuvenation of both the bourgeoisie and the proletariat.